utmgdsc/ActNow/README.md

 ## ActNow
-We are a social media platform designed to get you to look at your phone less.
+We are a social media platform designed to make you look at your phone less.